 The Rock Island Armory VR60 – Affordable Firepower

-The world of magazine fed semi-auto shotguns has only grown in the last few years.
+The world of the magazine fed semi-automatic shotgun has does nothing but grow in the last few years.
 Once upon a time, we had Saigas and some custom, expensive shotguns.
 These days guns like the Rock Island Armory VR60 has brought both the price of box fed semi-autos and made them much more common and ergonomics.
 The Rock Island Armory VR60 and I have gotten to become good friends in the last few weeks, and after a few hundred rounds down range, I’m ready to give some thoughts on the gun.

 Caliber – 12 Gauge